 In order to make the most of your visit to Kersenbloesempark, here are some tips and things to think about before you go.

 Firstly, you'll need to make sure you go at the right time.
-We visited on the last day of March and I would say that the week following our visit would have been the best week, including a few days before.
+We visited on the last day of March and I would say that the week following our visit would have been the best week, although the week before would have also been pretty good.
 The blossom was just starting to fall in the wind, but there were also many buds that had yet to burst open.
-They say that you really only have a two-week window to see the blossom but either end of that will not be optimal of course, so I would aim to be there within the first week of April, or thereabouts because of course, how the summer and winter preceding the spring have gone will also influence with the blossom blooms in Kersenbloesempark.
+They say that you really only have a two-week window to see the blossom, but either end of that will not be optimal of course, so I would aim to be there within the first week of April, or thereabouts because of course, how the summer and winter preceding the spring have gone will also influence with the blossom blooms in Kersenbloesempark.

 If in doubt and you have some flexibility keep an eye on this page to find out if they decide to put on the Cherry Blossom Festival again as that will give you a very strong indicator of when the best time to visit will be each year.